graphql/graphql-spec/spec/Section 7 -- Response.md

 A response may contain both a partial response as well as encountered errors in the case that a field error occurred on a field which was replaced with {null}.

+## Request Errors

+Any errors that occur during a GraphQL request are termed "request errors."
+Request errors are not limited to errors that occur during execution of the operation, they could be raised during parsing and validation of the request too.
+For example, a request error will be raised if the request does not contain sufficient information to indicate uniquely which operation to execute.

 ## Response Format

-A response to a GraphQL operation must be a map.
+A response to a GraphQL request must be a map.

-If the operation encountered any errors, the response map must contain an entry with key `errors`.
+If the request encountered any errors, the response map must contain an entry with key `errors`.
 The value of this entry is described in the "Errors" section.
 If the operation completed without encountering any errors, this entry must not be present.

-If the operation included execution, the response map must contain an entry with key `data`.
+If the request included execution, the response map must contain an entry with key `data`.
 The value of this entry is described in the "Data" section.
-If the operation failed before execution, due to a syntax error, missing information, or validation error, this entry must not be present.
+If the request failed before execution, due to a syntax error, missing information, or validation error, this entry must not be present.

 The response map may also contain an entry with key `extensions`.
 This entry,